Apply onlineVisit UEHSFind your perfect fitted studies

 • Chief Coordinator: Thulani Mashava

-• Model of United Nations Team Coordinator: Thandiwe Dube
+• Model of United Nations Team Coordinator: —

 Aims:

-1. Diverse Backgrounds: Students at the UEHS Academic Work and Research Center for Political Thought and Leadership come from diverse academic backgrounds, including political science, history, and international relations.
+• Diverse Backgrounds.
+Students participating in the UEHS Academic Work and Research Center for Political Thought and Leadership hail from a wide array of academic disciplines, such as political science, international relations, linguistics, media studies, information technology, psychology, law, security and cybersecurity, as well as management.

-2. Interdisciplinary Approach: Members of the center embrace an interdisciplinary approach, recognizing the multifaceted nature of political thought and leadership, and actively engage in cross-disciplinary research projects.
+• Interdisciplinary Approach.
+Members of the center embrace an interdisciplinary approach, recognizing the multifaceted nature of political thought and leadership, and actively engage in cross-disciplinary research projects.

-3. Leadership Development: The center prioritizes leadership development, offering students opportunities to explore and analyze various political ideologies and leadership styles through research, seminars, and practical initiatives.
+• Leadership Development.
+The center prioritizes leadership development, offering students opportunities to explore and analyze various political ideologies and leadership styles through research, seminars, and practical initiatives.

-4. Collaborative Projects: Students collaborate on projects that explore the intersectionality of political thought and leadership, fostering teamwork and a comprehensive understanding of the political landscape.
+• Collaborative Projects.
+Students collaborate on projects that explore the intersectionality of political thought and leadership, fostering teamwork and a comprehensive understanding of the political landscape.

-5. Policy Analysis: Members are involved in policy analysis, critically examining political decisions and their implications on both national and international levels.
+• Policy Analysis.
+Members are involved in policy analysis, critically examining political decisions and their implications on both national and international levels.

-6. Conference Participation: The center encourages students to present their political thought and leadership research at conferences, providing a platform for scholarly exchange and networking.
+• Conference Participation.
+The center encourages students to present their political thought and leadership research at conferences, providing a platform for scholarly exchange and networking.

-7. Public Discourse Engagement: Students actively engage in public discourse, contributing to discussions on contemporary political issues and demonstrating a commitment to civic responsibility.
+• Public Discourse Engagement.
+Students actively engage in public discourse, contributing to discussions on contemporary political issues and demonstrating a commitment to civic responsibility.

-8. Ethical Considerations: Ethical considerations in political decision-making are emphasized, and students explore the moral dimensions of leadership, guiding them in responsible and principled political engagement.
+• Ethical Considerations.
+Ethical considerations in political decision-making are emphasized, and students explore the moral dimensions of leadership, guiding them in responsible and principled political engagement.

-9. Community Impact: The center’s members participate in community impact initiatives, applying their political thought and leadership knowledge to address local and global challenges.
+• Community Impact.
+The center’s members participate in community impact initiatives, applying their political thought and leadership knowledge to address local and global challenges.

-10. Mentorship Opportunities: Students benefit from mentorship opportunities provided by experienced faculty members and external experts, facilitating their academic and professional growth in the realm of political thought and leadership.
+• Mentorship Opportunities.
+Students benefit from mentorship opportunities provided by experienced faculty members and external experts, facilitating their academic and professional growth in the realm of political thought and leadership.

 For those seeking additional information or with inquiries, please feel free to contact us at: